affinda/affinda-python/docs/models.md

 will be automatically generated.
 Chinese.
-deleted.
+false, will return an empty data object which can be polled at the GET endpoint until processing is complete. deleted.
 Defaults to no expiry.
 - `file` (`IO`): File as binary data blob.
 - `identifier` (`str`): Unique identifier for the resume.
 If creating a document and left blank, one
 - `file_name` (`str`): Optional filename of the file.
 - `url` (`str`): URL to file to download and process.
 - `resume_language` (`str`): Language code in ISO 639-1 format.
 Must specify zh-cn or zh-tw for
+- `wait` (`bool`): If true (default), will return a response only after processing has completed.
+If
 - `redact_headshot` (`bool`): Whether to redact headshot.
 - `redact_personal_details` (`bool`): Whether to redact personal details (e.g. name, address).
 - `redact_work_details` (`bool`): Whether to redact work details (e.g. company names).